TritonDataCenter/rfd/rfd/0182/README.md

 An additional possibility might be to allow the zpool GUID to be _optionally_ specified in the boot parameters.
 When present, that value (and only that value) is used to locate the system pool.
 All pools (or the ones in the `zpools` boot parameter when precent) could still be imported.
+However it seems like the `zpools` boot parameter can handle the same functionality, so it seems unlikely an additional (even if optional) property is necessary.